JerenRaquel/Unity-GameDev-Library/README.md

 - Pathfinder.cs
     - Handles node creation.
     - Calls the global A* script to find its path.

 ## [TextSystem](https://github.com/JerenRaquel/Unity-GameDev-Library/blob/master/Text%20Scroller/README.md)
+This is a pack that provides auto character by character display of text.
+Can be used for speech bubbles, dialogue boxes, or for cutscene text.
 - [**Note**] Requires TextMeshPro.
 - [**Note**] Make sure your textbox is big enough to fit your entire text in.
 - FontData.cs